Loading...

 Portion Control

-Reduce the portion size of the beef fried rice you're consuming.
-Smaller portions can help prevent large glucose spikes.
+Reduce the portion size of the beef fried rice to minimize the overall carbohydrate intake.

-Add non-starchy vegetables like broccoli, spinach, or bell peppers to the fried rice.
-These vegetables are low in carbohydrates and rich in fiber, which can help moderate blood sugar levels.
+Incorporate non-starchy vegetables like broccoli, spinach, or bell peppers into the fried rice to increase fiber content, which can help moderate blood sugar levels.

 Stay Hydrated